larksystems/nook-open-infrastructure/Documentation/setup_guide.md

 5.5.
 Add a web project to the firebase instance

 5.6.
 Switch to the config view in the firebase SDK and copy the listed contents into the file that you cloned in step (5.2).
+Note that the configuration in firebase needs the key-names double-quoting in order to be valid JSON